Science of Chakras: Vishuddha

 Take Erica's Classes: If you’d like to continue this work, or if you struggle with expressing your emotions appropriately and gracefully, spend time with me online from the comfort of your home.
 Wednesday and Saturdays I lead chakra studies through Delight’s weekly Zoom classes.

-Join a Workshop: To further your explorations, join me for a two-part online Wisdom Talk starting 18 June.
+Join a Workshop: To further your explorations, join me for an online Wisdom Talk on Thursday, July 16th.
 A creative approach to chakra studies where each centre’s sacred transformation is discussed to see and feel your body’s wisdom.

 Read, Explore, Discover: Vishuddha, can be found in Chapter Five of my latest book, ANGELUS, an experiential chakra workbook.
 This 7 chakra, 7 chapter book includes 21 yoga sequences, with 3 specifically for your throat; a mantra vinyasa practice called ATTUNE, a kundalini kriya to CONTRIBUTE, and an ecstatic dance practice for FREEDOM.
 The creativity found in this book is an excellent reminder to keep refining your voice through the feedback loop of aligning within before expressing out.